A Greenwich Peninsula Walk

 Right along Woolwich Road

-The site of Greenwich District Hospital has been cleared for mixed use redevelopment.
+The former Granada Cinema (seating 1924) was opened by Gracie Fields in 1937.
+Greenwich District Hospital (1972-2001) has been cleared for mixed use redevelopment.
+The site was previously occupied by the Union Workhouse (1840-1929) and St Alfege's Infirmary (1870-1960s).
+Cross to view panels depicting people of Greenwich in a small park.
+This was moved from the hospital site (see plaque).
 On the corner of Chevening Road is the former entrance to East Greenwich Pleasaunce (opened in 1857).

 Right at Chevening Road.
 Enter the Pleasaunce on the right just beyond the nursery